 The true cost of letting flags pile up

 The business impact of feature flag debt extends far beyond dramatic incidents.
-Organizations report a 60% increase in downtime within 6-12 months of neglecting technical debt, with 75% delays in new feature rollouts.
-But the hidden costs cut even deeper.
+Teams that neglect flag cleanup consistently report slower delivery, more frequent incidents, and increasing delays in new feature rollouts.
+The hidden costs cut even deeper.

-• • Teams lose 8+ hours per week to inefficiencies
+- Teams lose significant hours per week to flag-related inefficiencies

-• • 10-20% of technology budget consumed by flag management
+- Meaningful portions of the technology budget get consumed by flag management overhead

 Developers who created flags leave the company, taking context with them.